 BONUS: Scroll down to get this FREE working dashboard today.This article defines the steps to troubleshoot the Data Studio configuration error and find out how to fix Google Data Studio system error, authorization and configuration error has been viral, so we are updating it to make it relevant to all the changes Google has made over the last few months on Google Data Studio.
-If you need help and are looking for a Google Data Studio tutorial we have one here.

 Find out How we Fix the Google Data Studio Error Kiss of ☠️